Astelor/grad-project/project-plan.md

 phases:
 1. Make a working RSA hardware accelerator
 2. Make the process secure
-3. Make it into a Hardware Security Module
+3. ~~Make it into a Hardware Security Module~~
+	> not exactly possible considering the one year time limitation

 # Phase 1: RSA Hardware accelerator